-Several crop insurance plan options are available for hemp growers.
+Several crop insurance plan options are available for the 2020 crop year and beyond.
 Hemp that has tetrahydrocannabinol (THC) above the 0.3 compliance level will not be covered by crop insurance.
 Additionally, hemp will not qualify for replant or prevented plant payments.